Artificial Intelligence Glossary

 Microsoft Copilot

-Microsoft's AI assistant integrated across Windows, Office 365, and development tools.
+Microsoft's AI assistant integrated across Windows, Office 365, and development tools to boost productivity through automated writing, coding, and task completion.

 Midjourney

-An independent AI art generator known for distinctive aesthetic quality and artistic style.
+An independent AI art generator known for distinctive aesthetic quality and artistic style, widely used by creators for concept art and design.

 Mistral

-A French AI company known for efficient open-source models that punch above their weight class.
+A French AI company known for efficient open-source models that punch above their weight class, providing competitive alternatives to larger models.

 Mixture of Experts